donghakang/Ray-Tracing/3. Triangles (Texture Mapping, Parallel Projection)/README/README.md

 ### Shading / Soft Shading
 For Triangle objects, it was possible for user to provide the the objects' own vertex normal.
 If the users do not give the vertex normal, the program will just calculate the normal of the plane with given three vertices.
-On the other side, if the users provide the vertex normal, it is possible to prevent from more angled sshading.
+On the other side, if the users provide the vertex normal, it is possible to prevent from more angled shading.

 Below is the picture of using NO soft shading (no vertex normal given), and soft shading (vertex normal given).
 <img src="hard_cylinder.png" width="40%" height="40%">
 <img src="soft_cylinder.png" width="40%" height="40%">

+If there are no vertex normal given.
+It will generate more angled obejct since everything is created with triangle.
+Very small triangles might prevent the look of this angled object, but it will also requires numerous calculations.

 ### Texture Mapping
-Assumed that input texture has a texture coordinates the below, where upper left is (0,0), and lower right is (1, 1);
+Assumed that input texture has a texture coordinates like the below, where upper left is (0,0), and lower right is (1, 1);
 <img src="texture_coordinates.png" width="50%" height="50%">

 I first stored the pictures' color coordinates in the array and mapped it when they had vt value in *f*.